 The price they had quoted her was reasonable.
 There were seventeen businesses renting office space in her single story business building.
 She had gone around and talked to her clients about increasing the rent twenty dollars a month to include simple cleaning services.
 With only a single exception, they all went for it.
 Even the guy who initially complained about it finally accepted the price increase.
 It wasn’t that much extra to have someone come in - every weekday night - and empty the trash and vacuum the floor.

 She had to admit that the boys were hard working.
 They had gone through the building going from office to office emptying the trash and vacuuming the floor.
 She had hovered over their shoulders while they were in the offices to make sure that they didn’t do anything they shouldn’t.
 There were no doubts in her mind after watching them for a while that they were all business.
 She was surprised when they used plastic liners in the office trashcans.

 While Tim had continued vacuuming, Benny had gone into the bathrooms and started cleaning there.
 Standing by the open door, she could hear him scrubbing the toilet with the brush.
 It wasn’t long before Benny had finished the bathrooms.
 He packed the cleaning supplies into the two buckets they had brought with them.

 She stepped into the bathroom and was nearly knocked back by the strong odor of cleanser.
 She had to admit it was immaculate.
-The porcelain and metal fixtures were shining.
+The porcelain and metal fixtures shined.
 She hated cleaning the bathrooms and usually only did it twice week.
-Having them clean the bathrooms nightly was almost worth the money she was paying them by itself.
+Having them clean the bathrooms nightly was almost worth the money she was paying them, by itself.

 Benny took the trash out to the dumpster.
 He also carried their supplies out to the van.
 Upon returning, Benny walked down the hallway to where Tim was vacuuming.
 “Tim, we’ve been here for forty minutes.
 We should be wrapping up soon.”